SkillBagGitHub

 About

-SkillBag is the workspace-level layer missing from single-skill formats.
-It defines how a repo discovers local skills, materializes declared dependencies from compatible sources, resolves precedence, and runs lifecycle behavior.
+SkillBag is the workspace-level layer for local coding agents.
+It defines how a repo discovers skills, materializes declared dependencies from compatible sources, resolves precedence, and runs lifecycle behavior.

 Open standard, not a package manager